The October 2024 price cap and what it means for your bills

 The energy price cap is a maximum limit set on the amount energy companies can charge customers on standard variable tariffs.
 This includes customers whose previous fixed rate tariffs have expired and anyone moving into a new home who has not switched to a fixed tariff.

-What will the October 2024 energy price cap be?
+What is the October 2024 energy price cap?

 Under the October 2024 price cap, the average UK household will pay £1,717 a year for gas and electricity, up 10% from the July price cap average of £1,568.